Does your jaw pop constantly? Are you sometimes waking up in the morning with a headache?

 - Neck, shoulder pain or tension

-If you experience any of these symptoms or are concerned that you may have a bite disorder, discuss your concerns with Dr. Daljeet at your next dental appointment or schedule a consultation to evaluate your oral health.
+If you experience any of these symptoms or are concerned that you may have a bite disorder, discuss your concerns with Dr. Daljeet at your next dental appointment.
+Schedule a consultation for an oral health evaluation with our trusted dentist in Westborough MA.
 Prompt and effective treatment can often avoid permanent joint damage.

 Dr. Daljeet will evaluate the function of your bite and discuss any discomfort you may be experiencing.
-She will diagnose the underlying cause of a TMJ related disorder by conducting a thorough oral analysis.
+Recommended treatment is dependent upon existing tooth damage, and the condition and function of your bite.
+In other words, we can only recommend a specific treatment after you have visited us and gotten a through dental exam.
+She will diagnose the underlying cause of your TMJ related disorder by conducting a thorough oral analysis.
 There is a range of possible causes for a bite problem, from malocclusion to trauma, to genetics affecting jaw development.
-Recommended treatment is dependent upon existing tooth damage, and the condition and function of your bite.
+Therefore it is vital to communicate any other health issues and health history.

-The most conservative and first line of treatment in a majority of cases is the use of a night guard to reposition the jaw and prevent teeth grinding, a common symptom.
-Custom-made, a night guard fits snugly over the teeth much like a mouthguard worn for sports and can be worn nightly or when feeling stressed to avoid tooth damage.
+The most conservative and first line of treatment in a majority of cases is the use of a night guard.
+This device is a small oral appliance shaped much like a custom sports mouthguard.
+It will reposition your jaw into place and also prevent teeth grinding, a common symptom.
+A night guard is custom-made to fit snugly over your teeth and can be worn nightly, or when feeling stressed to avoid tooth damage.